DV

 What is the difference between ITOT and VTI?

-ITOT (iShares Core S&P Total U.S. Stock Market ETF) tracks S&P Total Market Index with an index approach, while VTI (Vanguard Total Stock Market ETF) tracks CRSP US Total Market Index with a basket approach.
+ITOT (iShares Core S&P Total U.S. Stock Market ETF) tracks S&P Total Market Index with an index approach, while VTI (Vanguard Morningstar Total Stock Market ETF) tracks Morningstar US Total Market Index.
 They are issued by iShares and Vanguard respectively.

 Can I hold both ITOT and VTI?